Shubham-kumar6398/Ai_song_generator/README.md

 2. Provide a **reference voice** file (`reference_voice.wav`) in the same directory.
 3. Install the **necessary dependencies** before running the project.

-## License
-This project is open-source and available for educational and research purposes.

 ---
 Enjoy generating AI-powered music! 🎵